fugro-oss/LASDatasets.jl/docs/src/vlrs.md

 OGC_WKT
 ```

-One benefit of using the *OGC WKT* is that you can specify what units of measurement are used for your point coordinates along both the *XY* plane and the *Z* axis.
+One benefit of using the *OGC WKT* is that you can specify what units of measurement are used for your point coordinates both in the *XY* plane and along the *Z* axis.
 When reading a *LAS* file, the system can detect if an *OGC WKT* is present and will, if requested by the user, convert the point coordinates to metres.

 ### GeoTiff